NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_container.rst

       docker pull ghcr.io/aradhakrishnangfdl/mdtf-diagnostics:container

-or the equivalent command in your container software happens to be.
+or the equivalent command in your container software.

 Launching the Container
 -------------------------------